piegope/doc/docs/en/server/dwl/devolutions-web-login-user-interface/side-menu/add-website.md

 </table>

 {% snippet icon.badgeInfo %}
-Follow our step-by-step guide on how to [add a website entry with {{ en.DWL }}](/server/dwl/using-devolutions-web-login/add-website-entry-dwl/).
+Follow our step-by-step guide on how to [add a website entry with the {{ en.WBEX }}](/server/dwl/using-devolutions-web-login/add-website-entry-dwl/).
 {% endsnippet %}